nbchiu/As2/README.md

 	price (BigDecimal)

-Added a many-to-many relationship between Student and Class101
+Added a one-to-many relationship between Artist and Book

-Added a one-to-many relationship between Professor and Class101
+Added a one-to-many relationship between Author and Book

+Added a many-to-one relationship between Book to Author

+Added a many-to-one relationship between Book to Artist

 ## Development